 Students are encouraged, but not required, to work in teams instead of working alone to develop their ideas.
 For best results, team members should have complementary skills and a wide range of backgrounds.

 - $10,000 Best Overall – Mark K. Scott Infinity Funds Prize

 - $4,000 Strongest Social/Environmental Impact (Jim Moran Challenge Social Venture award)

 - $4,000 Most Innovative

 - $500 Finalist (if no award is won)

 Admission to the Leon County Research and Development Authority Entrepreneurial Excellence Program (EEP) will be awarded to the First Place Winners.

-Admission to Domi Venture will be awarded to the First and Second Place Winners.
-Domi is excited to partner with Florida State’s Jim Moran School of Entrepreneurship, to sponsor the InNOLEvation® Challenge Business Model Competition and offer space and mentoring at Domi Station through the end of 2017, a co-working membership, which is valued at $2,250 ($225/month for 10 months).
+Admission to Domi Station will be awarded to the First Place Winners.
+Domi is excited to partner with Florida State’s Jim Moran School of Entrepreneurship, to sponsor the InNOLEvation® Challenge Business Model Competition and offer space and mentoring at Domi Station through the end of 2017, a co-working membership, which is valued at $1,000 ($100/month for 10 months).
 Domi is on a mission to make Tallahassee and Leon County a viable and thriving option for startups and entrepreneurs by offering the resources they need to bring their ideas to life.